hbctraining/Training-modules/Advanced_shell/lessons/05_awk.md

 ## Exercises

-Within our directory there should be a file called `raw_counts_mouseKO.csv`.
+Within our directory there should be a comma-separated file called `raw_counts_mouseKO.csv`.
 This is a raw counts matrix from a bulk RNA-seq experiment.
 Let's use `awk` to accomplish a few tasks with this.

 **1)** How could we exclude the 5th through 9th columns of `raw_counts_mouseKO.csv` and pipe the output into a `less` buffer?